 As an expert witness, Dr. Stolz has opined on severe weather in the state of Washington.
 Following Hurricane Maria (2017), he spent one hundred and twenty-five days in San Juan, Puerto Rico supporting the Shelter and Temporary Essential Power (STEP PR) recovery effort to rebuild 120,000 homes that were damaged during the disaster.
 On behalf of the University of Hawaii’s National Disaster Preparedness Training Center, Dr. Stolz has instructed over five hundred people on natural weather and climate hazards in more than three hundred hours of group training nationwide (including in the U.S. territories of Guam and Puerto Rico).
 Dr. Stolz has contributed to technical product development to assist start-up companies in the weather-technology space to secure millions of dollars in capital.
 In collaboration with professional practitioners and private research groups, his continuing research is focused on incorporating atmospheric science into disaster preparedness and commercial clean-energy solutions (e.g., powering ocean-going ships using innovative wind-assist technologies).

 Dr. Stolz is committed to staying at the forefront of weather and climate science–to translate that stream of vital information for clients and the general public.
 He is the current chair of the Association of Consulting Meteorologists Ethics and Standards Committee and liaison to the American Meteorological Society’s Board of Best Practices.
-Outside of meteorological consulting, Dr. Stolz enjoys flying airplanes, discovering and surfing remote waves, biking forest roads, and skiing the backcountry in the Pacific Northwest with his wife, Aliea, and black labrador, Hoku.
+Outside of meteorological consulting, Dr. Stolz enjoys flying airplanes, surfing, biking, and skiing in the Pacific Northwest with his wife, Aliea, and black labrador, Hoku.